Commelina erecta: Distribution and habitat

 Commelina erecta is native to much of the world, including the Americas, Africa and western Asia.
 In the Americas it is present in the United States, the West Indies, every country of Central America and south through the tropics into Argentina.
-In the United States it can be found from New York and Nebraska in the north, south to Florida and Texas.
+In the United States it can be found from South Dakota and Pennsylvania down to Florida and Texas.

 In the West Indies it is present throughout Puerto Rico and on several of the Virgin Islands such as Saint Croix, Saint Thomas, Saint John, George Dog Island, Anegada, Great Camanoe, Guana Island, Tortola and Water Island.